 Mizuho offers several programs that help employees take initiative in planning their careers over the medium to long term by introducing them to different career options and the corresponding responsibilities and requirements that they should meet in order to qualify for each respective role.
 Employees in their first, fourth, and sixth years of their career are provided with tailored career development support opportunities.
 Additionally, employees in their 40s have the opportunity to participate in a program where they can proactively develop career plans and consider the type of role they want to aim for going forward in order to maximize their contribution to the organization over the long term.

-Please refer to "Promoting the Employment and Advancement of Diverse Human Resources" for details regarding additional training opportunities provided specifically for female employees.
+Please refer to "Promoting the employment and advancement of diverse talent" for details regarding additional training opportunities provided specifically for female employees.

 Structure of the Mizuho University Program

 The Mizuho University Program functions like a university within the company, by offering various courses and educational programs which are provided through external vendors/resources.
 The Mizuho University Program is accessible to all employees throughout the group.

 This program is composed of a series of lectures that condenses and integrates the topics and content typically taught in Master of Business Administration (MBA) courses into a relatable, practical context for the program participants.
 Utilizing case studies and group discussions, the participants strive to formulate new, innovative business strategies to positively impact the organization.

 Mizuho College is a program that effectively combines lectures with group discussions and case studies to promote the development of skills, abilities, and expertise in a wide range of areas, from business skills to formal certification, to developing a global mindset.